Teacher stands with two students at a whiteboard and explains a diagram

 4 Master's Thesis (24 CP)

-In order to understand the causes, dynamics and manifestations of conflict, you need a theoretical foundation.
-The first part of the module is dedicated to central concepts and theories of conflict and violence research.
-In the second part, you will learn about the history of ideas and practices of international peacebuilding.
+To understand the causes, dynamics, and manifestations of conflict, you need a sound theoretical foundation.
+The first part of the module is devoted to key concepts and theories in conflict and violence research.
+In the second part, you will learn about the history of ideas and practices in international peacebuilding.

-Institutions are formed and operated by both state and non-state actors.
-In this module, you will learn how different institutions come into being and what roles they play in conflicts and peace processes.
-The second part of the module provides insights into political violence and how it influences peace ambitions.
+Institutions are formed and operated by both governmental and non-governmental entities.
+In the first part, you will learn how different institutions are created and what roles they play in conflicts and peace processes.
+The second part of the module provides insights into specific cases of political violence and their influence on peace processes.

-In the first part of the module, a specific type of conflict analysis is dealt with in detail: How do geopolitical, feminist or postcolonial perspectives affect peace research and political practice?
-In the second part, you will learn about the lines of conflict in the 21st century from the perspective of political economy: How do economic power relations and ideologies structure our societies and the conflicts that take place within them?
+The first part of the module deals in detail with a specific type of conflict analysis or a specific conflict issue (different each semester).
+In the second part, you will learn about the lines of conflict in the 21st century from the perspective of political economy and the structural power of economic relations.

 Professionalization : Professional and Research Practice

-In the research and practice module, we offer practical workshops and excursions: Civil Conflict Transformation, block seminars on specific case studies and trips to Berlin, The Hague or other international post-conflict regions.
-The compulsory internship also takes place here.
-In addition, you will carry out your own research project and design as part of the research seminar.
-This also serves as preparation for your Master's thesis, as you can already start writing your exposé here.
+In the research and practical module, we regularly offer practical workshops and excursions: civil conflict management, project management, block seminars on specific case studies, and national/international study trips.
+The mandatory internship is also part of this module.
+In addition, you will carry out your own research project in the research seminar.

 Transdisciplinarity : Electives